-One way for the region to sustain reliability is to maintain its diverse fuel mix.
-Fuel diversity has historically been a hallmark of New England's energy system, and it has acted as a hedge against the impact of unpredicted changes in markets and interruptions due to infrastructure breakdowns.
-This has been particularly important for the region because of its limited indigenous energy supplies.
+In nuclear power stations, by contrast, the steam that spins the turbine is produced from water heated through nuclear fission: the process of splitting atoms of uranium or other nous conventional energy supplies.
+But the relative importance of fuel diversity is changing.
 Today's national and global energy markets have meant that all regions now buy much of their energy on the open market and thus are at risk when prices spike.
-This has reduced the protection from fluctuations that some producing areas once enjoyed, as well as decreasing the relative vulnerability of non-producing areas.
-However, the fact that so much energy needs to be transported into the region, and that the region is literally at the end of the line of most energy supply chains, still mean that maintaining diversity of fuels and of suppliers is an important piece of sustaining the region's energy reliability.
+As a result, nonproducing areas like New England are less vulnerable to fluctuations, while producing areas are more susceptible.
+However, the amount of energy that needs to be transported into New England, and the region's location at the end of most energy supply chains, still means that maintaining diversity of fuels and of suppliers is an important piece of sustaining the region's energy reliability.

 New England as a whole enjoys a relatively diverse energy portfolio, by most measures the most diverse in the nation.
-(See Charts 1 and 2.)
-Compared with the other major Census regions, the region is less dependent on coal and is in the middle of the pack on natural gas usage.
+(See charts on pages 10 and 11.)
+Compared with the other major U.S. Census regions, the region is less dependent on coal and ranks in the middle of the pack with respect to natural gas usage.
 It also makes greater use of nuclear power and of renewable sources, such as wood and water, than other regions.
 The region's sources for electrical power generation are particularly diverse, with no one source accounting for more than about one-third of total generation.
-Nuclear power is more commonly used in New England than elsewhere, as a result of investments in nuclear power plants in the 1960s, 1970s, and 1980s to help reduce the region's dependence on imported fuels.
+Nuclear power is more commonly used in New England than elsewhere as a result of investments in nuclear power plants in the 1960s, 1970s, and 1980s intended to reduce the region's dependence on imported fuels.
 Petroleum also plays an unusually large role in electrical power for the region, accounting for 10 percent of generation here versus 3 percent nationwide.
-One reason is that nearly one-quarter of New England's generating capacity comes from dual-fired power plants-ones that can be easily switched between two alternative fuel sources, typically natural gas and fuel oil, in response to changing relative fuel prices.
+One reason is that nearly one-quarter of New England's generradioactive elements into their component parts, a byproduct of which is heat.
+In 2003, almost 20 percent of all electricity in the United States and 27 percent in New England was generated at nuclear power stations.